photo credit: Natural Burial New Mexico

 How it works

-The Natural Burial Cemetery Guide Second Edition is a meticulously researched and illustrated listing of cemeteries in the US organized either as a complete guide or in one of four regional editions, Northeast, South, Midwest and West.* Whether you purchase the complete guide or a region, you'll find introductory material describing green burial and the different ways cemeteries practice it, and explaining what to expect in a cemetery entry.
-The complete guide is available in digital and in print as a bundle with the digital update.
-The updated second edition includes 20 new cemeteries.
+The Natural Burial Cemetery Guide is a meticulously researched and illustrated listing of cemeteries in the US organized either as a complete guide or in one of four regional editions, Northeast, South, Midwest and West.* Whether you purchase the complete guide or a region, you'll find introductory material describing green burial and the different ways cemeteries practice it, and explaining what to expect in a cemetery entry.
+The new edition is available digitally as a pdf only; a print version of the complete Second Edition is available as a bundle with the THIRD EDITION.

 Finding a convenient green burial cemetery is not always easy and other factors besides location often come into play.
 To help you choose, regional and state maps visually guide you to the geographic location of the cemeteries in the table of contents using color coding.

-*See list below of states sorted by region
+*See list of states sorted by region at bottom of this page

 As you use the book, you'll find individual cemetery entries are color coded by region and organized by state.
 The cemetery details listed in a consistent, easy-to-understand format were accumulated in personal communications, interviews, and site visits where possible.
-Interactive tables of content and a bookmark bar simplify navigating through the guide, allowing the user to move between regions, states, cemeteries and newly designed maps.
+An interactive bookmark bar simplifies navigating through the THIRD EDITION, allowing the user to move between regions, states, cemeteries and maps.
 Photos taken by Tom Bailey or provided by the cemeteries provide visual pictures of the burial grounds.

 NORTHEAST